 Figure 1.
 The crystal structure and octahedral tilting of perovskite oxide ABO3. (a) Crystal structure of a cubic perovskite ABO3. (b) Schematic model of the bonding between Ti 3d-t2g and O 2p frontier orbitals. (c) The top view of out-of-phase octahedral tilting around z axis. (d) The top view of in-phase octahedral tilting around z axis.

 As shown in Figure 1b, the frontier orbitals of STO are formed of O 2p and Ti 3d-t2g orbitals, therefore, electronic transport is mediated within the octahedral network by the interaction between these orbitals.23,24 Octahedral tilting in perovskites significantly affects the overlap between these atomic orbitals and hence electron coupling between lattice points, and in principle, offers the freedom to tune the electron energy contribution at a level of materials design as a result of the flexibility of the perovskite structure.
-Such band engineering via octahedral tilting to tune the thermoelectric power factor in perovskite has not been fully .
-It is known that the best STO-based thermoelectric materials are tetragonal rather than cubic.19,20 However, the effect of octahedral tilting and doping are entangled in real materials and their separate contributions to enhancing the power factor are difficult to isolate.
+Such band engineering via octahedral tilting to tune the thermoelectric power factor in titanate perovskites has not been fully revealed.
+However, the effect of octahedral tilting and doping are entangled in real materials and their separate contributions to enhancing the power factor are difficult to isolate.
 Computational studies allow us to achieve this separation by calculating how the power factor varies in phases with known tilting but with same chemical composition, which is what we set out to achieve in the current study.
-With the notable exception of Pb2+, the contribution of orbitals from A-site cations to the edges of valence and conduction bands in titanate perovskites is negligible (you can quote my 2004 review of hybrids here), hence the study of tilting in STO is representative of changes induced by doping.
+With the notable exception of Pb2+, the contribution of orbitals from A-site cations to the edges of valence and conduction bands in titanate perovskites is negligible,23 hence the study of tilting in STO is representative of changes induced by doping.

 The standard way to describe octahedral tilting in perovskites is through Glazer’s notation, in which three letters (a, b, c) are used to describe the relative tilt angles around the x, y, and z axes, and three superscripts (+, -, 0) are used to indicate the relative rotation direction between adjacent octahedral layers.25 The superscript “+” (“-”) stands for in-phase (out-of-phase) octahedral tilting, meaning that adjacent octahedral layers rotate in the same (opposite) direction as illustrated in Figure 1c and d, while “0” means no rotation.
 For example, the tilt system a0b-b- has the same out-of-phase tilt angle around the y and z axes but no tilting around the x axis.
-Here, we investigate from first-principles calculations the variation of electronic conductivity and Seebeck coefficients as a function of tilt system and extent of tilt angle in the perovskite lattice using STO as an exemplar.
+Here, we investigate from first-principles calculations, the variation of electronic conductivity and Seebeck coefficients as a function of tilt system and extent of tilt angle in the perovskite lattice using STO as an exemplar.
 This approach considers the electronic transport properties that are intrinsic to the material though it is acknowledged that extrinsic effects such as grain boundary resistance that are controlled by ceramic processing, can significantly affect material performance.
 The effects of octahedral tilting on band structure and thermoelectric power factor of six representative tilt systems, including three out-of-phase (a0a0c-, a0b-b-, a-a-a-) which typically describe I4/mcm, Imma, and R3c space group symmetries, respectively, and three in-phase tilt systems (a0a0c+, a0b+b+, a+a+a+), which describe P4/mbm, I4/mmm and Im3 symmetries, have been calculated by combining density functional theory (DFT) calculations and the semi-empirical Boltzmann transport formalism.

 2. METHODS